wojciechbednarz/testops-dashboard-tests/README.md

 ### **Data Flow**
 1. Frontend makes API calls to backend endpoints
-2. Backend processes requests and interacts with SQLite database
+2. Backend processes requests and interacts with PostgreSQL database
 3. Results are returned as JSON and rendered in the UI
 4. Real-time updates through manual refresh (can be enhanced with WebSockets)